-- The basis of insurance shall either be the carrying value or the replacement value of the asset concerned.
-The approach shall take due cognisance of the budgetary resources of the municipality, and where applicable asset classes shall be prioritised in terms of their risk exposure and value. - The Accounting Officer shall advise Council on the insurance approach taken. - In the event that the CFO is directed by Council to establish a self-insurance reserve, the CFO shall annually submit a report to the Council on any reinsurance cover which it is deemed necessary to procure for the municipality's self-insurance reserve.
+The basis of insurance shall either be the carrying value or the replacement value of the asset concerned.
+The approach shall take due cognisance of the budgetary resources of the municipality, and where applicable asset classes shall be prioritised in terms of their risk exposure and value.